-The policies included in this book cover a broad range of popular topics for schools that are not readily accessible, and each policy is built on theory, driven by research, and created by and experts.
-Each policy is based on substantial evidence and this is ensured through the inclusion of contributors who are active and highly reputable in their respective field.
-Most schools are obliged to write and maintain policy and not all school leaders have the required skills, time or expertise to do this effectively.
+The policies included in this book cover a broad range of popular topics for schools that are not readily accessible, and each policy is built on theory, driven by research, and created by experts.
+Each policy is based on substantial evidence, and this is ensured through the inclusion of contributors who are active and highly reputable in their respective field.
+Most schools are obliged to write and maintain policy, and not all school leaders have the required skills, time, or expertise to do this effectively.
 Building Better Schools with Evidence-based Policy: Adaptable Policy for Teachers and School Leaders is a time-saving resource for schools.
-It aims to address the reported research to practice gap in education by delivering accessible evidence-based practice in a ready-to-use adaptable format.
+It aims to address the reported research-to-practice gap in education by delivering accessible evidence-based practice in a ready-to-use adaptable format.
 All policies within this book are designed to be adapted and tailored to the unique diversity and needs of each school as reflected by the context and the people that make up the school community.

-"The Open Access version of this book is forthcoming and has been made available under a Creative Commons Attribution-Non Commercial-No Derivatives 4.0 license."
+"The Open Access version of this book, available at www.taylorfrancis.com, has been made available under a Creative Commons Attribution-Non-Commercial-No Derivatives 4.0 license."

 Table of Contents